I have explained the table tennis ready position. But today, we learn the basic stance in table tennis.

 Here is the photo of the basic stance of the top Chinese table tennis players: Ma Long, Yan An, Fan Zhendong, Wang Chuqin (compiled by @table_tennis_forever).
 Have you mentioned something interesting?

-You would wonder why they put their free hand on the left legs?
+You would wonder why they put their free hand on the left leg?
 Here is the basic stance that we learn from them.
 I will explain it right now.

-So here are the basic stance in table tennis.
+So here is the basic stance in table tennis.

 For the stance, you should have feet wide apart.
 Most beginners have feet too close or too wide.
 This will make your body unstable.
-The rule of thumb is having your feet just a little bit wider than your shoulder.
+The rule of thumb is to have your feet just a little bit wider than your shoulder.